breatheco-de/content/src/content/lesson/learners-starting-guide.md

 ![Create a codespace](https://github.com/breatheco-de/content/assets/107764250/8c1da50c-81ed-4162-9359-d41f35aab8ab)

-**And that's all!
-You should have Learnpack setup and running in your Codespace!**
+**Now you should have Learnpack set up and running in your Codespace!**

 ## Local Setup